And say greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 Yes.

-Where in the state where where is Sanger?
+Where is Sanger?

-Where where in the state is Sanger?
+Where in the state is Sanger?

 Oh, okay.

-Because we we went we we go to great lengths to make sure these books are not political.
+Well, I just, that burns me up because we go to great lengths to make sure these books are not political.

-Not especially not in relationship to modern day politics and what might be going on.
+Especially not in relationship to modern day politics and what might be going on.

 We're just trying to teach the truth of the founding of this country because it isn't taught enough anymore.